sjp38/hackermail/USAGE.md

 not for the real patch mail but a cover letter mail of the patch series, the command fetches all patches of the thread and applies the action to those.

+In the cover letter mail provided use case, the command will add the message in cover letter into the first patch, like Andrew Morton usually [does](https://git.kernel.org/sj/c/78f2f60377ee4).
+Users can turn off the behavior using `--dont_add_cv` option.

 The command automatically adds 'Link:' and 'Signed-off-by:' tag of the user to the patches.
 It also check if others provided 'Tested-by:', 'Reviewed-by:', or 'Acked-by:' tags via reply, reports the finding to the user, and add the tags